Unofficial Oracle Database Appliance FAQ

 Yes.
 Since it has direct-attached disk, ODA can use Oracle’s ASM cluster filesystem (ACFS) filesystems to store regular OS files in ASM, accessible to both system controllers in the ODA.

-10 comments on “Unofficial Oracle Database Appliance FAQ”
+10 Responses to “Unofficial Oracle Database Appliance FAQ”